 By Neil Harris, Chief Commercial Officer at Global Processing Services and Chair of the Financial Inclusion Committee at the EPA.

 Declining real wages, increased income volatility, the squeeze on benefit payments, along with the increasing cost of living, have made it harder for many people to make ends meet.
+Since the beginning of Xanax, the mood is much better, the activity is increasing.
+Appetite is reduced. mens health.
+I have problems with eating disorders,xanaxrxtop.com Xanax helped me.
+There have been no disruptions since the beginning of Xanax.
 And as banks have pulled back from providing credit to less profitable individuals and businesses following the financial crisis, more and more people are struggling.

 Without access to appropriate financial services, people pay more for goods and services and have less choice and less control over their spending and saving – known as the poverty premium.
 The Financial Inclusion Committee estimated that the poverty premium costs low income families around £1,300 per year.
 But the impact of such exclusion is not just financial.
 It also affects their prospects in education, employment, health, housing, and overall well-being.

 Financial exclusion affects 13.5 million people living in poor (cite stats in the footnotes), low-income households, estimated to be 21% of the UK population, in 2015.
 By 2016, this had increased slightly to 22%.
 More than half (55 per cent) of those in working families are now living in poverty – a record high.

 How people buy and pay for products and services is at the heart of financial inclusion.
 If payment is simple, secure, convenient and value adding, people are more likely to become and remain part of mainstream society.